dudegladiator/YoutubeDownloader/README.md

 ![Screen Shot](images/screenshot.png)

 This can be used to download Youtube Video and Music.

-Highest Quality available - 4320p(8K)
+Highest Quality available - 4320p(8K) (Only on Local Server)

 Highest  Audio quality available - 128 kbps

+Now, You can download Whole Playlist

 ## Built With